davismj/davismj.github.io/_posts/2017-9-1-easy-dialog.md

 <template class="modal ${visible ? 'modal-visible' : ''}">

   <!-- I want my modal to have a "greyed out" background, so I need to have a
-    box in my modal that will contain the moda dialog box content -->
+    box in my modal that will contain the modal dialog box content. -->
   <div class="modal-content">

     <!-- I also might want to add an optional header element.
 Since I want it
-      to be optional, I will probably be using the :empty selector, so I need to make sure there is no whitespace in the element.
+      to be optional, I will probably be using the ":empty" selector, so I need to make sure there is no whitespace in the element.
 I give it a slot and call the slot "header". -->
     <div class="modal-header"><slot name="header"></slot></div>